top of page

 Cardiac

-Required test for Golden Retrievers and Dachshunds
+Required Test for Dachshunds

 Congenital heart disease in dogs is a malformation of the heart or great vessels.
 The lesions characterizing congenital heart defects are present at birth and may develop more fully during perinatal and growth periods.
 Many congenital heart defects are thought to be genetically transmitted from parents to offspring; however, the exact modes of inheritance have not been precisely determined for all cardiovascular malformations.
 The most common congenital cardiovascular defects can be grouped into several anatomic categories.